-Techniques of cosmetic dentistry have advanced rapidly over the last two decades.
-It is now possible to correct the most severe cases of dental damage.
+Thanks to rapid advancements in dental technology over the last two decades, it is now possible to correct even the most severe cases of dental damage.

-So if your smile is impacting you, making you self-conscious in your personal or professional life, then it may be time to book in for a consultation.
+So, if your smile is impacting your confidence, making you self-conscious in your personal or professional life, then it may be time to book in for a consultation.

 What are the typical problems faced?

-A typical candidate for smile transformation will have some of the following concerns with their teeth:
+A typical candidate for smile makeover will have some of the following concerns with their teeth:

 - Crooked or missing teeth

 - Teeth misalignment

 - Sagging or sunken appearance